 Note: Moving during COVID-19 requires extra precautions.
 Make sure to wear a mask, keep social distance and follow CDC guidelines.
 Read more in our post on moving during a pandemic.

-It’s time to move.
+It’s time to move!
 You’ve committed to the new house, or the new job across the country, or that cute apartment just across town.

-When you’re ready, take a hard look at your possessions and thin the herd.
+Whenever you’re ready, take a hard look at your possessions and thin the herd.
 Here are a few questions that will help you make the difficult decision of whether to get rid of that thing you think you need.

 - Does it give you joy?
 If an object doesn’t make you happy, get rid of it.
 This simple question will help you shed guilt over that gift your friend gave you that you never really loved, or that inherited item that your beloved family member probably didn’t care that much about anyway.

 - Does it fit into your new life?
 The answer might actually be yes.
 Maybe you have a new design scheme in mind, and that Japanese lantern will fit right in.
-Or maybe you’d like to have shelves that are clutter-free and give you peace when you look at them — in which case, all of those cutesy figurines you collected in a fit of late-night shopping need to go to the local thrift store.
-People change.
-Lives change.
-It’s OK.
-Let it go.
+Although, if you prefer to have shelves that are clutter-free and give you peace when you look at them, then the answer is no. In which case, all of those cutesy figurines you collected in a fit of late-night shopping need to be left behind.